jhajek/Linux-text-book-part-1/Chapter-08/chapter-08.md

    * Understand how to declare system environment variables and their scope of existence
    * Understand how to use positional parameters as variables into shell scripts
    * Understand how to use the scheduling service ```cron``` for managing shell script automation

-__Outcomes__
+### Outcomes

   At the conclusion of this chapter you will have furthered your understanding of the vi editor and be able to demonstrate how to use control structures in shell scripts.
-You will also learn about command line variables and how they extend the ability of a shell script to accpet dynamic input.
-You will be able to schedule a shell script to run at a scheduled time by using cron service increasing your ability to reduce work by automating repetitive tasks.
+You will also learn about command line variables and how they extend the ability of a shell script to accept dynamic input.
+You will be able to schedule a shell script to run at a scheduled time by using ```cron``` service increasing your ability to reduce work by automating repetitive tasks.

 ## Basic Shell Scripts - Part II

    In the previous chapter we were introduced to the simplest of shell scripts.
 In this chapter we are going to increase the depth of our knowledge.

 ### The Bash Shell

    Just like any programming language we cannot have complex logic if we don't have control structures.
 The two basic ones we want to cover are if statements and for loops.
 There are the other traditional control structures but are used less commonly because of the nature of a shell script is a single execution not as a repeated process or system service.

    The BASH shell scripting language resembles a traditional programming language.
 But it is key to remember that it was not designed to be a complete programming language.
 As you push shell scripts to their limits you begin to see the end of what they are capable of.
 That is where you see languages like Perl or Python coming in to extend and replace BASH.
 (Note if you ever find yourself doing serious arithmetic in BASH something is seriously wrong with your design parameters--check again why you are doing this.)
 BASH is a tool to help automate the repetition of commands.

 ### Shell Script Variables

 As we learned previously we can define variables in BASH.
 These variables are prefixed with a ```$``` when referenced.
 In the previous chapter in the ```.bashrc``` file used to modify the system path, we assigned a new value to the ```PATH``` variable like this:
 ```bash
 PATH=$PATH:/home/user/Documents/apps